 Lead normally enters the drinking water from service lines, solder in copper piping and brass faucet fixtures.
 Lead is not present in the drinking water that Denver Water sends to our schools.
 Until a few decades ago, lead pipes were widely used for service lines and connections that carry water from street mains to houses and schools.
 Lead-based solder was used to join standard copper water pipes until 1988, when lead solder was outlawed.
 Until recently, brass and bronze faucets could legally be up to 8% lead.
 In 2011, the Reduction in Lead in Drinking Water Act further revised the definition of “lead free” by lowering the maximum content allowed in plumbing products that come into contact with drinking water (pipes, pipe fittings, plumbing fixtures and more) from 8% to 0.25%.
 Products with the higher levels could be sold until January 2014.

 Any source testing at or above 15 parts per billion will be taken out of service immediately, and an action plan put in place to filter or replace the fixture.
-The school will be notified and the district remediation protocols will be initiated.
 The source will not be used for drinking until tests come back below 15 parts per billion.

 Lead exposure over long periods of time can cause health risks.
 While water is not the primary source of lead exposure among children, it is still a priority with DPS to ensure all of our schools are meeting the recommendations set by the Environmental Protection Agency.
 The safety of our students and staff is our number one priority.